FionnOC/FionnOC/README.md

 ### Hi there 👋

 - My name is Fionn O'Connor!
-- I'm in my third year of Computer Engineering in Trinity College Dublin
+- I'm in my fourth year of Computer Engineering in Trinity College Dublin
-- I'm currently learning C/C++
 - You can contact me by my email - oconnof9@tcd.ie

 <!--
 **FionnOC/FionnOC** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.